cwhanse/rdtools/README.md

 ## Soiling Results
 Soiling can be estimated with the stochastic rate and recovery (SRR) method (Deceglie 2018).
-This method works well when soiling patterns follow a "sawtooth" pattern, a linear decline followed by a sharp recovery associated with natural or mannual cleaning. `rdtools.soiling_srr()` performs the calculation and returns the P50 insolation-weighted soiling ratio, confidence interval, and additional information (`soiling_info`) which includes a summary of the soiling intervals identified, `soiling_info['soiling_interval_summary']`.
+This method works well when soiling patterns follow a "sawtooth" pattern, a linear decline followed by a sharp recovery associated with natural or manual cleaning. `rdtools.soiling_srr()` performs the calculation and returns the P50 insolation-weighted soiling ratio, confidence interval, and additional information (`soiling_info`) which includes a summary of the soiling intervals identified, `soiling_info['soiling_interval_summary']`.
 This summary table can, for example, be used to plot a histogram of the identified soiling rates for the dataset.

 <img src="./_static/soiling_histogram.png" width="320" height="216" alt="RdTools Result"/>